This post may contain affiliate links. Please see my disclosure policy for details.

-So, if you were looking to visit with less crowds and (hopefully) pleasant weather then the shoulder months of March, April, May or June are best.
+So, if you were looking to visit with fewer crowds and (hopefully) pleasant weather then the shoulder months of March, April, May or June are best.
 Also in the autumn around September.

 Where is Charlestown in Cornwall?

-The village is easy to locate when you’re in the area and is well sign posted with the brown tourist sign.
-The postcode for your SatNav is PL25 3NT.
+The village is easy to locate when you’re in the area and is well signposted with the brown tourist sign.
+The Charlestown postcode for your SatNav is PL25 3NT.

 How to get to Charlestown

-The most convenient way to arrive into Charlestown is by car.
+The most convenient way to arrive in Charlestown is by car.
 But, it is possible to get here with public transport options as well.

 The nearest train station to Charlestown harbour is Saint Austell.
 From here, you can then take a bus to Charlestown on the number 21 service (this also runs from Newquay) or take the 24 service heading to Fowey.

 Where to park in Charlestown

 Parking is always a bit of a challenge in Cornwall, especially with small roadways and the number of crowds that visit.